Ask Kim: Financially Preparing for Scary Natural Disasters

 Dear Kim,

-Dear Kim, as the sole provider for my family I have been shocked by the series of hurricanes and floods currently affecting our nation.
+As the sole provider for my family I have been shocked by the series of hurricanes and floods currently affecting our nation.
 We live in an area not directly affected by hurricanes, but neither did the people in Western South Carolina and Tennessee.
 Should I pull money from my 401K to have an easily- accessible emergency fund, or are there better ways to create cash for emergencies?

-Dear Distressed about disasters,
+Dear Distressed About Disasters,

 Everyone should be putting money aside for a general emergency fund.
 The idea of saving separately for a possible disaster isn’t really necessary, as long as you are saving regularly for unexpected expenses in general.